vladjoh/ExternalAIHardeningBaseline/README.md

 # Prerequisites

-Before importing the policies in this repository https://github.com/vladjoh/ExternalAIHardeningBaseline/tree/main/ExternalAiHardeningW11, ensure your Microsoft 365 environment meets the following requirements.
+Before importing the policies in this repository https://github.com/vladjoh/ExternalAIHardeningBaseline/tree/main/ExternalAiHardeningW11, ensure your Microsoft 365 environment meets the following requirements and some settings needs to be turned on manually.

 ## Requirements